IliaIdakiev/ahaplay/server/readme.md

 ## Debugging:

-- Open visual studio code debug tab and choose `"Attach to server"`configuration and press run.
-This will attach the vsc to the docker server and will allow you to debug the code. **KEEP IN MIND** that whenever there are changes the server will be reloaded (restarted) so those changes can take effect which will stop the "Attach to server" debug process so **if you want to debug the updated code you will have to attach to the process again**.
+- Debugging the server: Open visual studio code debug tab and choose `"Attach to server"`configuration and press run.
+This will attach the vsc to the docker server and will allow you to debug the code. **KEEP IN MIND** that if you are in **Development mode** whenever there are changes to the source code the server will be automatically reloaded (restarted) in order for the changes to take effect.
+This process will stop the current debug process so **if you want to debug again you will have to repeat the process**.

+- Debugging the session processor: Open visual studio code debug tab and choose `"Attach to session processor"`configuration and press run.
+This will attach the vsc to the docker session processor and will allow you to debug the code. **KEEP IN MIND** that if you are in **Development mode** whenever there are changes to the source code the server will be automatically reloaded (restarted) in order for the changes to take effect.
+This process will stop the current debug process so **if you want to debug again you will have to repeat the process**.

-### Debug setup
+### Debug setup information

 - NodeJS Server is ran with ` --inspect=9230` when we run docker with debug, inside the nginx config there is another port which is poxing a port which is `9232`to`9230`and when docker is ran there is a configuration that is opening local`9230`and linking it to`9232`.